 When working with franchisees, the broker wears a consultant hat, offering candidates advice.

-Benefits of a Franchise Broker (for Prospective Buyers)
+Benefits of a Franchise Sales Brokers (for Prospective Buyers)

 Provide Thorough Assessments